MIT · Massachusetts

 Does MIT offer merit scholarships for top STEM students?

 No. MIT does not offer merit scholarships of any kind.
 All financial aid is based solely on financial need.
 The CDS confirms 0% of freshmen received non-need institutional merit aid.
-Academic excellence is expected of all admitted students — it is the baseline, not a basis for extra funding.
+Academic excellence is expected of all admitted students; it is the baseline, not a basis for extra funding.

 What does MIT cost for families earning under $200,000?

 Families with income below $100,000 (typical assets) have zero expected family contribution.
 Starting in 2025-2026, families earning up to $200,000 (typical assets) pay no tuition.
-58% of undergraduates receive MIT scholarships averaging over $63,000 per year.
+57% of full-time undergraduates received an MIT Scholarship in 2024-2025, and the median net price actually paid by aid recipients was approximately $10,268.
+MIT awarded $162 million in need-based aid in 2024-25 and planned $176 million for 2025-26.

 How does MIT handle outside scholarships?